chrisemunt/mg-dbx-bdb/README.md

 High speed Synchronous and Asynchronous access to Berkeley DB from Node.js.

 Chris Munt <cmunt@mgateway.com>
-1 January 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+7 January 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* This is an experimental project at this stage.  **It is definitely not ready for production use!**
+* The M database emulation mode is an experimental project at this stage.
+* The Berkeley DB mode should be stable.
 * Verified to work with Node.js v14 to v15.
 * [Release Notes](#RelNotes) can be found at the end of this document.